Erbology

 There is growing evidence which suggests that a low FODMAP diet does indeed help alleviate the symptoms of IBS.

-For example, a meta-analysis of 22 studies (including randomized controlled studies, and less carefully monitored interventions) showed that the diet could improve the lives of IBS sufferers.
+For example, a meta-analysis of 22 studies (including randomised controlled studies, and less carefully monitored interventions) showed that the diet could improve the lives of IBS sufferers.

 It found a significant improvement in symptoms such as abdominal pain, bloating and overall symptoms.
 Perhaps even more importantly, the participants were more likely to report an improved quality of life.(4)